DivRP/Text-Mining/README.md

 71519 records with Pro and nonPro answers for questions that are categorized into 21 health-related topics ranging from women's health to injuries and diseases

 ## Learning objectives and methodology:
-  1. Learn how Text Classification is used in an end-to-end scenario per the Research Paper provided
+  1. Learn how Text Classification is used in an end-to-end scenario as per the Research Paper provided
   2. Apply concepts such as Text Preprocessing, Text Vectorization, and Text Classification using MultinomialNB
   3. Analysis using SKLearn Pipeline and Grid Search concepts
   4. Evalaute model based on metrics such as accuracy, recall, precision and f1 score